Gaining Student Cooperation: The First Step to Learning and Inclusion

 $50 early-bird rate ends October 17.
 Late rate registration of $75 per person begins October 18.

 School Districts in BC are eligible to register their entire district for a group web stream viewing free of cost thanks to sponsorship from Provincial Outreach Program for Autism and Related Disorders (POPARD).
 To sign up your district for this offer, contact your POPARD District Partner, please download the District Partner contact list.
 Deadline for submissions is October 11th.
-You must register to recieve a Certificate of Online Attendance.
+You must register to receive a Certificate of Online Attendance.

 ACT fundraises to provide bursaries for low-income participants and/or those travelling from outside their home regions to an event.
 ACT only provides bursaries prior to registration.
 You are welcome to call or email ACT's office (firstname.lastname@example.org) for more information.
 ACT provided over $23,000 in bursaries in 2018 and gratefully accepts donations to our bursary fund to allow us to provide a greater level of support.
 Donate to our bursary fund.